wakgill/mkg/_posts/2020-07-03-starbucks.md

 There's nothing "nice" about doing that to someone.
 You've just put them in a very awkard situation—join the virtue orgy, even if you can't afford it, or feel bad yourself and risk the ugly eye of the barista you've just offended.

-So buck stops with me whenever someone pays for me.
-I didn't ask for it and I certainly don't have the right to set up a situtation where a stranger feels pressured to participate in a virtue orgy that might not be able to afford.
+So the buck stops with me whenever someone pays for me.
+I didn't ask for it and I certainly don't have the right to pressure someone else.
 If you want to buy drinks for someone, just do it and shut up about it.